rwarnking/lufuvis-light/README.md

 - improve panning and zooming
 - decide whether y-scale should start with 0 or should be cropped
 - increase right border
-  - change tooltip location, when close to border
 - allow for missing data
   - add support for only post data
   - add support for exams where certain measurements are missing